theofficialgman/pacman/README.md

 * and sdl2-mixer.

 (make sure to take the devel packages)
-Then, download and extract the zip file or clone the pacman repository.
+Then, download and extract the zip file or clone the pacman_sdl repository.
-Inside the pacman directory, run
+Inside the pacman_sdl directory, run
 ```
 ./configure
 make
 make install
 ```
-For more detailed instructions, you may also have a look at the [INSTALL](https://github.com/ebuc99/pacman/blob/master/INSTALL) file.
+For more detailed instructions, you may also have a look at the [INSTALL](https://github.com/ebuc99/pacman_sdl/blob/master/INSTALL) file.

-After a successful installation, you should be able to start the game via command line: `pacman`
+After a successful installation, you should be able to start the game via command line: `pacman_sdl`

 ## Install Fedora ##

 ```
 sudo dnf install make gcc-c++ SDL2 SDL2-devel SDL2_image SDL2_image-devel SDL2_mixer SDL2_mixer-devel SDL2_ttf SDL2_ttf-devel
 ```
-Then, download and extract the zip file or clone the pacman repository.
+Then, download and extract the zip file or clone the pacman_sdl repository.
-Inside the pacman directory, run
+Inside the pacman_sdl directory, run
 ```
 ./autogen.sh
 ./configure